-(e) Pregnancy and Maternity Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Pregnancy and Maternity?
-Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
-The Flow Navigation Centre is unlikely to have a disproportionate impact on people with the protected characteristics of pregnancy and maternity.
+(d) Marriage and Civil Partnership The Flow Navigation Centre is unlikely to affect the protected Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Marriage and Civil Partnership? characteristics of marriage and civil partnership Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics 4) Not applicable (e) Pregnancy and Maternity The Flow Navigation Centre is unlikely to have a disproportionate Could the service change or policy have a disproportionate impact on the people with the protected characteristics of Pregnancy and Maternity? impact on people with the protected characteristics of pregnancy and maternity.
 Telephone or video may be preferred as consultations can be from home.
-4) Not applicable Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (f) Race The Flow Navigation Centre may have a disproportionate impact on people with the Information at both national and local level will need to be
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick Research indicates that pregnant women face an increased risk of domestic abuse, with domestic abuse estimated to occur in 5 - 21% of pre-birth cases and in 13 - 21% of post birth cases.
+(Leneghan 2012, Pain 2012)